xterm-inator/MikroGuard/README.md

 # MicroGuard
-## This readme is a work in progress.

 MicroGuard is a web-based tool for managing WireGuard VPN clients on MikroTik routers.
 With MicroGuard, you can easily add new users, revoke access, and view connection statistics.